Readiness, Required Trainings & Documentation Requirements

 Assigning Learners to Clinical Sites

 The DCE makes placements primarily through a lottery system from learners’ site preferences lists.
-Learners should not contact sites on their own to ask for placements.
+Learners must not contact sites on their own to ask for placements.
 Academic and clinical learning needs are paramount, so assignments are made in with input from core faculty (i.e., whether a learner’s educational needs are likely to be met at a particular clinical site) and may take into consideration: availability of clinical site placement offers; learner preferences and clinical interests; whether the clinical site will contribute to the student’s ability to be a generalist practitioner and will contribute to the student’s exposure to a diverse patient population; hardship requests including proof of documented accommodations required in clinical settings; clinical site applications and/or interviews.

 Once all site placement offers are confirmed (most sites reserve a set number of opportunities for our students), the DCE provides a list of options available for each clinical experience so learners can create their preference lists.
 Some sites only have “first-come, first-served” placements, and all learners are given the opportunity to express interest as soon as possible, though given their time-sensitive nature, the placement may no longer be available when the DCE contacts the site to request the assignment.